biotorrents/documentation/docs/install.md

 [biotorrents/ocelot](https://github.com/biotorrents/ocelot).

 First installed the dependencies like below.
-The specific dependencies may differ on your system.
+The specific dependencies may differ on your system:

 ```shell
 apt install \